react-auth-kit/react-auth-kit/docs/integration.md

 # Integration

-React Auth Kit uses a Context Provider to maintain it's internal state in the application.
+React Auth Kit uses React's Context Provider to maintain it's internal state in the application.
 So to use auth kit, you must have to add the `AuthProvider` on the very top level of your application.
 Without the provider the application will fail to work and will throw errors.